 PREP CHICKEN AND MARINATE:

 - Poke the chicken's skin with a small sharp knife.
 This will enable the marinade to soak in a bit.

 - In a large saucepan whisk together the soy sauce, water, brown sugar, grated ginger, and garlic.

-- Place the chicken in a large ziplock bag and pour 3/4 cup of the soy sauce mixture over the
+- Place the chicken in a large ziplock bag and pour 3/4 cup of the soy sauce mixture over the chicken.

-  chicken.
 Seal the bag and shake to coat the chicken.
 Refrigerate for at least 1 hour or up to 1 day.

-  - Place the saucepan with the remaining soy sauce mixture over high heat until it begins to boil.

-  Then, reduce to medium-high heat and cook, whisking occasionally, until the sauce is reduced to

-  about 2/3 cup and it has thickened, about 5-10 minutes (NOTE: The sauce Teriyaki sauce will thicken

-  even more as it cools).
+- Place the rest of the soy sauce in a medium saucepan.
+Heat over high heat until it begins to boil.
+Then, reduce to medium-high heat and cook, occasionally whisking, until the sauce is reduced to about 2/3 cup and it has thickened, about 5-10 minutes (NOTE: The Teriyaki sauce will thicken even more as it cools).

-  - Flip the chicken over again so the pieces are skin-side up.
-Use about 1/3 cup of the teriyaki

-  sauce to brush over the chicken and cover and grill until the glaze is nice an caramelized, about 5
+- Flip the chicken over again, so the pieces are skin-side up.
+Use about 1/3 cup of the teriyaki sauce to brush over the chicken and cover and grill until the glaze is nice and caramelized, about 3-5 minutes.

-  minutes.

-  - Move the chicken to a large plate or serving platter and let it rest for 5-10 minutes before
+- Move the chicken to a serving platter and let it rest for 5-10 minutes before serving.

-  serving.
 Serve with remaining Teriyaki sauce.